 11. GOŚCINIEC

-Their claim to fame is pierogi with various fillings, served either with crispy bacon or a dollop of sour cream.
-Don’t miss their pork with sauerkraut served in a bread bowl – the mix of prunes and meat creates an unforgettable flavor.
-When it gets chilly, they whip up a potent mulled wine with vodka, cinnamon, and cloves – not for the faint-hearted, but definitely worth trying.
+The signature dish is pierogi with different fillings, served either with bacon or sour cream.
+The pork with sauerkraut in a bread bowl deserves special attention – the combination of prunes and meat creates a distinctive flavor.
+On cold evenings, they serve warming mulled wine with vodka, cinnamon, and cloves – not a drink for the faint of heart, but definitely one worth trying.

 12. Przegryź